bartvanbenthem/k8s-credsync/README.md

 # TODO
 * Design and create sync function for automatic removal of Grafana organization when a tenant is removed from the cluster.
+* update an existing grafana datasource tenantid when not equal to the tenantid in the credential secret